Skip to content

 Use analytics tools.
 Web analytics, marketing software, and CRM systems can help you track these numbers.
 Look at reports often.
 See what’s happening with your marketing.
 Use this to make better choices.

 Test different things.
 Try different versions of your landing pages or emails to see what works best.
-Research shows companies that use data in their marketing are much more likely to have an edge and better financial results.
+Research shows that companies that use data in their marketing are much more likely to have an edge and better financial results.
 Companies that track their marketing ROI are much more likely to see their marketing get better each year.

 Top SaaS Marketing Tools